 Looking for a quick and easy keto zoodle recipe?
 Here is the first zoodle recipe I ever made!
-It has now become a favorite!
+It has now become one of my favorite keto zoodle recipes!
 I hope you enjoy it!
 Note: This post contains affiliate links.

 A few days ago I was laying in bed browsing Netflix when I stumbled across a documentary called, “The Magic Pill.”
 (You can watch the trailer here.)

 Now let me tell you, I get sucked into documentaries a lot.
 Especially food-related ones.
 So of course I got sucked into this one – and I’m so glad I did.

 Watching the documentary gave me some great motivation to get back on the “clean eating” bandwagon after several weeks of eating with a “YOLO” attitude.
 (That’s “You Only Live Once,” for you over there in that cave.)